 If you’re looking for a new home in Wichita, you’re in luck!
 It’s a great place to start your journey to homeownership and the city has the largest selection of new home communities in all of Kansas.

-The city also runs a suite of programs to help you with your home purchase, from free housing and foreclosure counseling, down payment assistance programs for low-income families, to grants to help you with home repairs.
+The city also runs a suite of programs to help you with your home purchase, including free housing and foreclosure counseling, down payment assistance programs for low-income families, and grants to help you with home repairs.

 Check out the homeownership programs on the City of Wichita’s website.